james-stevens/powerdns-webui/README.md

 The only exception to this is occasionally when the `NSEC3PARAM` value is displayed on the DNSSEC page.

+`punycpde.js` adaapted from the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js)

 # Features

 This is a summary of the features this WebUI provides to PowerDNS